 Do You Need Council Approval for Your Perth Deck?

-You’ve got your eye on that stunning new deck, lazy Sunday barbies, and a place to enjoy morning coffee in the sun have never looked so good, not to mention all the extra space for entertaining.
+You’ve got your eye on that stunning new deck; barbeques on a lazy Sunday and a place to enjoy morning coffee in the sun have never looked better, not to mention all the extra space for entertaining.
 Then the word ‘permits’ or ‘council approval’ comes up, and suddenly you’re doubting everything.

 WA deck building codes won’t try to trip you up.
 They help keep buildings safe and neighbourhoods running smoothly.
 But they can be confusing, and you don’t want to go through half your deck only to learn that you were doing something wrong.

 So do you need a permit?
 It depends.
-Not the straightforward answer you wanted, but stay with me.
+This may not be the clear-cut response you were hoping for, but bear with me.

 The Basic Rule Everyone Should Know

-The rule of thumb for most Perth councils is as follows: “If a deck is 500 mm or above natural ground level, then you will need to obtain council approval.”
+Most Perth councils obey the general rule: "If a deck is 500 mm or above natural ground level, then you will need to obtain council approval."
 That's just half a metre.

 Here's the tricky bit.
 That measurement is from the natural ground line, which confuses people on sloping blocks.
-Your deck may look low from your back door, but if you measure it correctly from the base connecting level beneath and take into account any alterations in gradient, then you might be surprised to find out just how far above 500 mm you will be pushed.
+Although your deck may appear low from your back door, you may be surprised to learn how much higher you will be pushed if you measure it accurately from the base connecting level below and account for any changes in gradient.

-Other critical measurements?
-And building within 900 mm of your boundary is going to involve paperwork.
+Are there any other crucial measurements to consider?
+Building within 900 mm of your boundary will require paperwork.
 Ditto if your deck is over 2.4 m high at any point.

 Small Decks Aren't Always Permit-Free